-The insights of those with lived experiences of the threat of or of actual terrorist attacks and hate crimes will be engaged to enhance regional level policy-dialogue with regional, EU and global organisations.
-These include the European Commission, the United Nations Alliance of Civilisations and EU member states, to further advance the protection of religious sites and develop a ‘security by design’ (SBD) ethos.
-SBD is an integral component of the SOAR programme.
+The insights of those with lived experiences of the threat of or of actual terrorist attacks and hate crimes will be engaged to enhance regional level policy-dialogue with regional, EU, and global organizations.
+These include the European Commission, the United Nations Alliance of Civilisations, and EU member states, to further advance the protection of religious sites and develop a ‘security by design (SBD) ethos.
+SBD is an integral component of the SOAR program.
 It is a security ethos that incorporates security features into the design and fabric of the building.
-Experts in the fields of SBD, community safety and resilience-building will be providing support and training at a national, regional, and local level to faith institutions in the 7 pilot countries.
+Experts in the fields of SBD, community safety, and resilience-building will be providing support and training at a national, regional, and local level to faith institutions in the 7 pilot countries.

 The key target beneficiaries include religious leaders, security and facilities officers of places of worship, as well as active women and young people of congregations and faith groups.
-The project will also seek to engage city-wide law enforcement agencies, responsible for protective security for places of worship and key policy makers at the local, regional and EU level.
+The project will also seek to engage city-wide law enforcement agencies, responsible for protective security for places of worship and key policymakers at the local, regional, and EU levels.

 Women and Youth – Protecting Places of Worship Training Programs

 How can women and youth of faith protect themselves in online spaces?
 How can we ensure places of worship are protected against vandalism, and how can we address and advocate for mental wellbeing?
 These answers can be more answered through the free safety and security training provided by SOAR.

 This is intensive targeted work with a focus on the assessed needs of women and youth with a focus on community safety training for women and young congregants to address the needs of families and young people, acknowledging and developing the important role of informal leadership within faith communities.

 Baseline Research: Strengthening the security and resilience of at-risk religious sites and communities